Moe Dalitz as Mr. Las Vegas opens the Desert Inn Casino

 In 1966, Hughes arrived in Las Vegas and took shelter in the Penthouse Suite of Dalitz’s Desert Inn casino.
 Although billboard signs, articles, and even the casino’s chips first stated, “Wilbur Clark’s Desert Inn,” Clark was a figurehead who, like William Wilkerson at the Flamingo just a few years before, had started construction on a resort only to be bailed out and heavily divested before the property opened.

 After nearly 30 years of prosperity, Howard Hughes purchased the Desert Inn from Dalitz (through Johnny Roselli as the Chicago Outfit’s fixer) for $13 million, the most expensive real estate transaction in the history of Las Vegas at the time.
-The significant sale began Hughes’ foray into the hotel and casino industry.
+The significant sale began Hughes’s foray into the hotel and casino industry.
 It also signaled a shift in power in the city’s gambling scene.
+Dalitz opened the Sundance.

 Hughes’ management style was drastically different from Dalitz’s.
 While Dalitz was known for his hands-on approach to managing his casinos, Hughes was a recluse who rarely left his hotel suite, and his casinos were subject to extensive skimming for several years.
 He was also known for his eccentric behavior, which included a fear of germs and an obsession with cleanliness.

-Despite their different management styles, both Dalitz and Hughes played a significant role in the growth and development of Las Vegas.
+Despite their different management styles, both Dalitz and Hughes played significant roles in Las Vegas’s growth and development.
 Dalitz was instrumental in transforming the city from a dusty desert town into a glamorous gambling destination, and Hughes helped establish Las Vegas as a center for entertainment and luxury.

 In addition to their involvement in the Las Vegas hotel and casino industry, Dalitz and Hughes shared a common interest in aviation.
 Dalitz was a pilot and owned several small planes, while Hughes was a legendary aviator who set numerous records and founded Hughes Aircraft Company.